chapel-lang/chapel/doc/rst/tools/chplcheck/chplcheck.rst

 .. note::

-   The API for defining Fixits is still under development and may change in the future.
+   The API for defining fixits is still under development and may change in the future.

 Adding Custom Rules